 And you’re not limited to phones.
 You can get rebates or refunds when you sell or trade in all kinds of other things, like computers, tablets, video games, guns, car batteries, and even boat parts, like this program which offers a $200 refund for return of a good core when you buy a new Evinrude lower unit.

 One of my favorite things to trade in is books.
 While it’s not very lucrative, if you’re a voracious reader like I am, then it can pay off in simply getting more books.
-When we lived in Nashville, I used to take regular trips to McKay bookstore, armed with a handful of books.
+When we lived in Nashville, I took regular trips to McKay bookstore, armed with a handful of books.
 The staff would assess their needs and the condition of the books, then make me 2 offers.
 One cash offer (which was usually minimal), and one store-credit offer, which was usually 3X or more the cash offer.
 Because it was a used bookstore, the store credit allowed me to get at least as many new (to me) books, and not pay a dime.
 After I read them, I’d repeat the process.